lethiess/piet/docs/PIET.md

 ![Example: Codel Edge](imgs/codelEdge.svg)

-### Step 2: Determine transition position in the edge based on the Codel Choser state.
+### Step 2: Determine transition position in the edge based on the Codel Chooser state.
 This is the position in the current codel block from which you "walk" to the next codel in direction of the Direction Pointer in the next step.
 The transition position depends also on the state of Direction Pointer and Codel Chooser.
 The table below defines which